Visualization Tasks for Unlabeled Graphs: Example Analysis

-We did this assessment for two sizes of graph data: Small-scale (<100 nodes) and Large-scale (>1000 nodes), a size distinction following survey results~\cite{DiBartolomeo2024}.
+We also consider a Scale dimension (i.e. the cardinality of the graph) with two sizes of graph data: Small-scale (\texttt{<}100 nodes) and Large-scale (\texttt{>}1000 nodes), a size distinction following survey results~\cite{DiBartolomeo2024}.
 Our goal was to roughly divide visual encodings according to contexts where each works well, against scenarios where they begin to fail.
 For example, large graphs would have so much clutter when using basic force-directed placement that they would appear to be \emph{hairballs}~\cite{Munzner2014}.
 We consider relatively sparse graphs that are common in visualization contexts, where there are no more than three times the number of edges vs nodes~\cite{Melancon2006}.

-To avoid a coarse binarized pass or fail assessment, we iterated and settled into 4 bins so our results capture more nuance of our consensus on visual encoding performance.
-For Effort, our bins are Easy, Middling, Difficult, and Impossible; and for Success our bins are Always, Sometimes, Rarely, and Never.
-Our qualitative assessment is both preliminary and subjective, and should be treated as a starting point rather than a definitive statement of facts: our intent is to spur future work that uses the taxonomy to conduct empirical studies.

-The first author carried out the first round of this assessment through inspection of layouts for each of the encodings across an eclectic collection of 81 unlabelled graphs.
-This benchmark dataset was already demonstrated on five of the encodings in our own previous work~\cite{Oddo2024}; we added Graph Thumbnails.
-The supplemental material contains collages of these 81 layouts for all six encodings.
-All authors discussed the assessment, handling disagreements through iterative rounds of analysis until convergence.